 Data node performs the following tasks:

-- Every data is stored on DataNodes
+- Every data is stored on DataNodes.

 - It performs all the operations of files as per the users’ request, for example, reading file content, writing new data in files,

-4. Checkpoint Node:
+4. Checkpoint Node

-5. Backup Node:
+5. Backup Node

-Replication Management in HDFS Architecture:
+Replication Management in HDFS Architecture

 This has been a guide to HDFS Architecture.
-Here we discussed the basic concepts with different types of Architecture, features, and replication management of HDFS Architecture.
+Here we discussed the essential concepts with different types of Architecture, features, and replication management of HDFS Architecture.
 You can also go through our other suggested articles to learn more –